-TSMP Chapter 2 Explains which activities are recognized as exempt or non-conforming and contains procedures and review criteria for substantial development permits, conditional use permits and shoreline variances as well as the administration of the Program's regulations and other legal provisions.
+TSMP Chapter 2 Eexplains which activities are recognized as exempt or non-conforming and contains procedures and review criteria for substantial development permits, conditional use permits and shoreline variances as well as the administration of the Program's regulations and other legal provisions.

-The general, goals and objectives are found in TSMP Chapter 3.
+TSMP Chapter 3 presents Tthe general, goals and objectives are found in TSMP Chapter 3.
 Together they provide direction and context for the specific policies and regulations in the Program.
 Policies are broad statements of intention that are generally phrased using words such as "should."
 For example, "marinas and boat launch facilities should be designed in a manner that will reduce damage to fish and shellfish resources."
 In contrast, regulations are requirements that are necessary to implement the policies.
 For example, "New or expanding marinas with dredged entrances that adversely affect littoral drift to the detriment of other shores and their users shall be required to periodically replenish such shores with the requisite quantity and quality of aggregate as determined by professional coastal geologic engineering studies."

-Shorelines designated as "shorelines of statewide significance" (SSWS) by the Shoreline Management Act (RCW 90.58) are listed in TSMP Chapter 4 (TSMP 4.2), along with policies for their use.
+TSMP Chapter 4 (TSMP 4.2) lists Shorelines designated as "shorelines of statewide significance" (SSWS) by the Shoreline Management Act (RCW 90.58) are listed in TSMP Chapter 4 (TSMP 4.2), along with policies for their use.
 Shorelines of statewide significance are major resources from which all people of the state derive benefit.
 These areas must be managed to ensure optimum implementation of the Act's objectives.

 TSMP Chapter 5 describes the shoreline jurisdiction consistent with state regulations as well as the shoreline environment designations that are applied to each shoreline reach.
-The environment designation section includes information on interpretation, purpose, management policies and general regulations such as buffers.
+The environment designation section includes information on interpretation, purpose, management policies and general regulations such as setbacks and buffers.
 The shoreline designations function similar to zoning districts in that they determine which uses are allowed, which are conditional, and which are prohibited in shoreline areas.

-General policies and regulations that apply throughout the shoreline, in all shoreline districts and environment designations, are contained in TSMP Chapter 6.
+TSMP Chapter 6 contains gGeneral policies and regulations that apply throughout the shoreline, in all shoreline districts and environment designations, are contained in TSMP Chapter 6.
 Provisions of this chapter address shoreline use, site planning, archeological and historic resources, marine shoreline and critical areas protection, public access, vegetation conservation, views and aesthetics, and water quality.
-The treatment of critical areas in the shorelines, uses allowed in required buffers, and circumstances under which buffers may be modified are found in TSMP 6.4.
-Polices and regulations for public access including when and under what circumstances public access is required as part of a proposed project are contained in TSMP 6.5.
+The treatment of critical areas in the shorelines, uses allowed in required buffers, and circumstances under which buffers may be modified are found in TSMP Section 6.4.
+Policies and regulations for public access including when and under what circumstances public access is required as part of a proposed project are contained in TSMP Section 6.5.

 TSMP Chapter 7 includes policies and regulations for specific shoreline uses such as commercial, port, industrial, transportation, and the like.
 Some developments may be subject to more than one of the subsections.

-TSMP Chapter 8 includes policies and regulation addressing shoreline modifications, including shoreline armoring or bulkheads, dredging and filling, and moorage.
+TSMP Chapter 8 includes policies and regulations addressing shoreline modifications, including shoreline armoring or bulkheads, dredging and filling, and moorage.

 Lastly, TSMP Chapter 9 includes policies and regulations that are specific to each shoreline district as well as a table of allowed and prohibited uses.